Newroz as celebrated by Kurds

+Etymology

+The word Newroz is a combination of the Kurdish words نوێ (naw, meaning 'new') and ڕۆژ (roz, 'day').

 Mythology

-The arrival of spring has been celebrated in Asia Minor since neolithic times.
+The arrival of spring has been celebrated in Asia Minor since Neolithic times.
 The root of this story goes back to ancient Iranian legends, retold in General History by scientist Dinawari, The Meadows of Gold by Muslim historian Masudi, the Shahnameh, a poetic opus written by the Persian poet Ferdowsi around 1000 AD, and the Sharafnameh by the medieval Kurdish historian Sherefxan Bidlisi.

 Zahak, who is named Zuhak by the Kurds, was an evil Assyrian king who conquered Iran and had serpents growing from his shoulders.
 Zahak's rule lasted for one thousand years; his evil reign caused spring to no longer come to Kurdistan.
 During this time, two young men were sacrificed daily and their brains were offered to Zahak's serpents in order to alleviate his pain.
 However, the man who was in charge of sacrificing the two young men every day would instead kill only one man a day and mix his brains with those of a sheep in order to save the other man.
 As discontent grew against Zahak's rule, the nobleman Fereydun planned a revolt.
 The revolt was led by Kaveh (also known as Kawa) (in the Ossetian language, Kurdalægon), a blacksmith who had lost six sons to Zahak.
 The young men who had been saved from the fate of being sacrificed (who according to the legend were ancestors of the Kurds) were trained by Kaveh into an army that marched to Zahak's castle where Kaveh killed the king with a hammer.
 Kaveh is said to have then set fire to the hillsides to celebrate the victory and summon his supporters; spring returned to Kurdistan the next day.

 March 20 is traditionally marked as the day that Kaveh defeated Zahak.
 This legend is now used by the Kurds to remind themselves that they are a different, strong people, and the lighting of the fires has since become a symbol of freedom.
 It is a tradition to jump across a fire at Newroz.

 According to Evliya Çelebi, the district (sancak) of Merkawe in Shahrazur in the southeastern part of Iraqi Kurdistan is named after Kaveh.
 The 12th century geographer Yaqoot Hamawi mentions Zor (Zur), son of Zahhak (Aji Dahak), as founder of the famous city of Sharazor.

 In the 1930s, the Kurdish poet Taufik Abdullah, wanting to instill a new Kurdish cultural revival, used a previously known, modified version of the story of Kawa.
 He connected the myths where people felt oppressed with Newroz, thus reviving a dying holiday and making it a symbol of the Kurdish national struggle.